gurrrrrrett3/cyt-networks-wiki/README.md

 <img src="https://media.discordapp.net/attachments/965295564721897554/1019678675198808084/unknown.png">

-The **Network Configurator** will be the most usful tool you'll use while using Networks.
+The **Network Configurator** will be the most useful tool you'll use while using Networks.
 Crouch right click on a Node to copy it's settings, then right click on another Node to paste the settings.

 ## Network Probe

 <img src="https://media.discordapp.net/attachments/965295564721897554/1019679295762870413/unknown.png">

 The **Network Probe** will show you the size of your Network, and the amount of items in it.
 This is very important to have, as it will tell you if your network is over the node limit.
 Right click on your [Network Controller](#network-controller) to use it.
-It's reccomended to keep it in your [Hub](#step-1-build-your-network-hub).
+It's recommended to keep it in your [Hub](#step-1-build-your-network-hub).

 ## Network Rakes